NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 const { token } = await ignition.deploy(TokenModule);
 ```

-Calling `await ignition.deploy(TokenModule)` will deploy an instance the `Token` contract and return it as the results from `TestModule`.
-This contract (i.e. the `token` property of the result) is an `ethers` contract instance that acts as a proxy for the on-chain contract and has methods for each of `Token` contract's functions.
+Calling `await ignition.deploy(TokenModule)` will deploy an instance of the `Token` contract and return it as part of the results object.
+This contract is available as the `token` property of the results object.
+It is an `ethers` contract instance that acts as a proxy for the on-chain contract and has methods for each of `Token` contract's functions.

 Similarly to `ethers`, `ignition` is available in the global scope.
 You can expand the Hardhat require line at the top of your test file to make it explicit: